 UCLA Health excellence in cancer genetics

 Certain types of cancer run in families.
-Knowing your personal risks gives you the power to make important decisions about your health.
-Our genetics experts combine innovative testing with individualized counseling to help guide you toward the choice that is best for you.
+Knowing your personal risks gives you the power to make important decisions about your health and potential prevention.
+Our cancer genetics experts combine innovative testing with individualized counseling to help guide you toward the choice that is best for you.
 When you choose UCLA Health for cancer genetics counseling, you’ll find:

 Commitment to research: Our scientists are dedicated to the advancement of cancer genetics and, ultimately, saving lives.

 Personalized consultations: Our genetic counselors provide tailored risk assessments using the most current tools and tests available.